 These recommendations form the basis for the safe storage, handling, and use of electronic specialty gases that are packaged in containers.
-Information on the potential hazards of both the containers and the gases, as well as direction for handling problem containers, are presented in this document.
+Information on the potential hazards of the gases, the containers and the gas supply systems also includes direction for handling problem containers.
 Additionally, guidelines are provided on general safety considerations.

-The information contained in this publication is designed to provide awareness and guidance for personnel working in a facility that packages or distributes gases used primarily in the electronic industry, such as the manufacture of semiconductors, TFT-LCD, fibre optics and opto-electronic devices.
-It is not meant to take the place of Work Instructions or Standard Operating Procedures, but rather, to assist personnel to identify generic steps that need to be taken in their routine operations, as well as to recognize issues that could result in injury to personnel or damage to equipment.
+The information contained in this publication is designed to provide awareness and guidance for personnel working in facilities that package, distribute and consume gases used primarily in the electronic industry, such as the manufacture of semiconductors, TFT-LCD, fibre optics, opto-electronic devices and solar cells. -It is not meant to take the place of Work Instructions or Standard Operating Procedures, but rather, to assist personnel to identify generic steps that need to be taken in their routine operations, as well as to recognize issues that could result in injury to personnel or damage to equipment.